Don’t Stop Gardening this Winter

 Indoor Miniature Gardens

 Thankfully, there are indoor miniature garden trees that look like outdoor trees that can really cinch the look of a true garden in miniature.
-It’s the perfect fix for the gardener who is “stuck” with a white winter!
+It’s the perfect fix for the gardeners who are stuck with white winters!

 Dish gardens are very similar to open terrariums, neither of the containers used have drainage holes and the water will corral in the saucer, dish or bowl.
 So what this really means is the plants you choose must be are either moisture-loving or love drying out completely in between watering sessions.